On Using Certified Training towards Empirical Robustness: Experimental Study

-\paragraph{FGSM} \looseness=-1 The seminal work from~\citet{Wong2020} established that FGSM, which is arguably the most vulnerable single-step attack, suffers from CO on CIFAR-10 from as early as $\epsilon=\nicefrac{8}{255}$.
+\paragraph{Experimental setting} The seminal work from~\citet{Wong2020} established that FGSM, which is arguably the most vulnerable single-step attack, suffers from CO on CIFAR-10 from as early as $\epsilon=\nicefrac{8}{255}$.
 Therefore, assessing whether MTL-IBP, Exp-IBP and ForwAbs can be used to prevent CO when FGSM is used to generate the adversarial point $\vx_{\text{adv}, \mathds{A}}$ is a crucial qualitative test.
 We consider two settings: $\epsilon=\nicefrac{8}{255}$, and the much harder $\epsilon=\nicefrac{24}{255}$.
 In line with the single-step adversarial training literature~\citep{Andriushchenko2020,Jorge2022,Rocamora2024} and section~\ref{sec-method}, we focus on \texttt{PreactResNet18}, trained via a cyclic learning rate schedule for $30$ epochs.
 We run the three algorithms with a varying degree of regularization on their over-approximation tightness, plotting for each method the successful runs (i.e., preventing CO) having the smallest $\alpha$ and $\lambda$ values (see appendix~\ref{sec-hyper-params}).

-Figure~\ref{fig-co-prn18} shows that, on both setups, all the three considered certified training schemes can prevent CO.
+\paragraph{Results} Figure~\ref{fig-co-prn18} shows that, on both setups, all the three considered certified training schemes can prevent CO.
 For $\epsilon=\nicefrac{8}{255}$, the empirical robustness of FGSM to multi-step attacks suddenly drops to near-$0$ roughly mid-way through training (as shown in appendix~\ref{sec-co-supplement}, this corresponds to a sudden spike in training FGSM accuracy), and is already null at epoch $3$ for $\epsilon=\nicefrac{24}{255}$ (while displaying large FGSM accuracy).
 Differently from MTL-IBP and ForwAbs, in this setting Exp-IBP can only prevent CO while enforcing extremely low IBP loss values, resulting in non-negligible IBP accuracies on both $\epsilon=\nicefrac{8}{255}$ and $\epsilon=\nicefrac{24}{255}$.
 This is associated to a smaller empirical robustness than the other certified training methods on $\epsilon=\nicefrac{8}{255}$, but not on $\epsilon=\nicefrac{24}{255}$, where Exp-IBP outperforms the other algorithms also in empirical robustness.
 In both cases, ForwAbs attains very similar IBP losses to MTL-IBP at the end of training.

+In conformity with the relevant literature, this work mainly focuses on ReLU networks.
+Nevertheless, in order to demonstrate their wider applicability, appendix~\ref{sec-softplus} shows that MTL-IBP, Exp-IBP, and ForwAbs can all prevent CO on a modified \texttt{PreactResNet18} that employs a SoftPlus activation function.